 - Mushrooms: You can use any type of mushrooms that you like, I went for chestnut/cremini brown mushrooms, but by all means, go for any type of mushrooms that you have available.
 Whether it’s white button mushrooms, wild mushrooms, or porcini mushrooms, it will taste amazing!

 - Puff Pastry: I recommend getting an all-butter puff pastry.
 You have to read the label, but many brands use shortening and other types of fat.
+If you can’t find it, use pie crust instead.

 - Cheese: I used Edam (semi-hard cheese), but Gruyere or raclette go very well here.
 You can also go for a mix of cheddar and mozzarella.